MeetDOD/carwale/README.md

-# Carwale: Full-Stack Car Buying Web App (MERN Stack)
+# Carwale: Full-Stack Car Buying Web App

 **Carwale** is a comprehensive car buying platform built using the MERN stack, comprising **Node.js**, **React.js**, **MongoDB**, and **Express.js**.
 The application is designed to provide **users** with an effortless and **enjoyable experience** while browsing and purchasing cars from a vast collection of vehicles.